BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

 Python, the only reason you inherit is to inherit an implementation---to re-use the code in the base class.

-If you're going to inherit from a class, you must tell Python to bring that class into your new file.
+To inherit from a class, you must tell Python to bring that class into your new file.
 Python controls its name spaces as aggressively as Java does, and in a similar fashion (albeit with Python's penchant for simplicity).
 Every time you create a file, you implicitly create a module (which is like a package in Java) with the same name as that file.
 Thus, no `package` keyword is needed in Python.
 When you want to use a module, you just say `import` and give the name of the module.
 Python searches the PYTHONPATH in the same way that Java searches the CLASSPATH (but for some reason, Python doesn't have the same kinds of pitfalls as Java does) and reads in the file.
 To refer to any of the functions or classes within a module, you give the module name, a period, and the function or class name.
 If you don't want the trouble of qualifying the name, you can say

 ```python
 from module import name(s)